Bert Hinkler: Honours

-Legacy
+Legacies

+Hinkler Hall of Aviation

+This museum opened in 2008 alongside the Hinkler House, designed to accommodate up to 34,000 visitors per year.
+Its collection includes five aircraft significant to Hinkler's career: a reconstructed glider from his youth, Hinkler's original Avro Baby, a replica Avro Avian, a replica Hinkler Ibis, and a reconstructed de Havilland Puss Moth.

-A small piece of wood, a relic from one Hinkler's hand-made gliders, was presented to the US astronaut Don Lind in early 1986 as a token of appreciation for his coming to Bundaberg to contribute to the Hinkler Memorial Lectures.
+It also displays the small piece of wood, a relic from one Hinkler's hand-made gliders, which was presented to the US astronaut Don Lind in early 1986 as a token of appreciation for his coming to Bundaberg to contribute to the Hinkler Memorial Lectures.
 Lind in turn gave it to Dick Scobee, the captain of the ill-fated final Space Shuttle Challenger mission.
-Scobee took the wood with him on board the Challenger, inside a small plastic bag that he placed in his locker.
+Scobee took the wood with him on board the Challenger inside a small plastic bag that he placed in his locker.
 After the explosion, the bag and the wood were recovered from the sea, identified, mounted, and later returned to the Hinkler Memorial Museum.

+Correspondence archive

 State Library of Queensland holds a significant collection of letters, correspondence and items linked to Hinkler.
 The letters written by Hinkler to his family, (1913–1929), reveal deeply personal accounts of his adventures abroad and perspective of his achievements.
 Digitisations of the letters and a 1928 recording of Bert Hinkler's speech are available online.